 Therapy For Adults

-I offer help and education to adults of all ages, with communication problems ranging from poor confidence, stammering, and difficulty with presentation skills and making oneself understood.
+I offer help and education to adults of all ages, with communication problems including issues with confidence, stammering, difficulty with presentation skills and making oneself understood.

 I provide the following services:

 - Assessment (formal/informal, observation and discussion with client)